faheempatel/faheembot/README.md

 #faheembot

-A WIP Twitter bot that responds to specific queries tweeted to it.
+A WIP Twitter bot that responds to specific queries I tweet it.

 ##TODO
 - [x] Implement Twitter's streaming API